abhijit-buet/abhijit-buet.github.io/_pages/about.md

 The dataset contains 600 nuclei images for training.
 Trained a pre-trained U-NET and achieved a mean IOU(intersection over union) of 0.52(Top 25%). <b> <a href="https://github.com/abhijit-buet/Nuclei-segmentation-from-microscopic-images">Project Link</a> </b>

-* <b> Gesture Controlled Wheelchair </b>: We have created a Gesture Controlled Wheelchair that uses accelerometer to sense the movement direction from the hand of a disabled person.
+* <b> Gesture Controlled Wheelchair </b>: We have built a Gesture Controlled Wheelchair that uses accelerometer to sense the movement direction from the hand of a disabled person.
 The signal was transmitted and received by a RF-pair transmitter-receiver and the wheelchair was controlled by an arduino according to the movement.

 Professional Experience